abasith99/2022_IBM_Code_Challenge_TravelMate/README.md

 ## Problems faced during development

-- Less accurate as dataset is small
+- Less accurate compared to  machine learning models as dataset is small
-- Need to give time, locations in dataset
 - Time may vary according to the traffic and block

 ## Future plans